 Founding Member Brand.
 The ESAs provides that NCM LLC, in coordination with each founding member, creates a brand identity for the founding member, presented in interstitial messaging during the FirstLook pre-feature program, including an introduction and close to the program.
 NCM LLC also includes in the pre-feature show up to two minutes for promotion of the founding member in segments called branded slots, and NCM LLC includes founding member branding in the policy trailer it produces.
 The branded slots may include theatre advertising, as described below.
-The branded slots are provided by NCM LLC to the founding members at no charge and include 45 seconds within 15 minutes of show time, 15 seconds of which is placed within 11 minutes of show time, and the remainder placed at NCM LLC's discretion.
-We may move the placement of the branded slots up to one minute further from the advertised movie show time if NCM LLC sells additional advertising units to third parties that will follow the branded slots.
+The branded slots are provided by NCM LLC to the founding members at no charge and include 45 seconds within 15 minutes of show time, 15 seconds of which is placed within 12 minutes of show time, and the remainder placed at NCM LLC's discretion.
 After the advertised show time (and after the pre-feature show), the founding members may also exhibit a policy trailer regarding theatre policy and operations.
 The policy trailer may include promotions of the founding member's concessions and may display branding of film studios, distributors or production companies.
 Upon prior written approval of the founding member, NCM LLC may sell advertising for inclusion in the policy trailer.
 Under the ESAs, NCM LLC provides, at no additional cost to the founding members, creative services to prepare branding material for the founding members, subject to a 1,000 hour annual limit for creative services to each founding member.
 After this hour limit is reached, the founding member may purchase additional creative services on an hourly basis.
-For 2010, AMC used 211 hours, Cinemark used 698 hours and Regal used 1,000 of creative services provided by NCM LLC.
-In addition, Regal paid NCM LLC \$50,000 for additional creative services provided in 2010.
+For 2012, AMC used 640 hours, Cinemark used 1,000 hours and Regal used 985 hours of creative services provided by NCM LLC.

 Founding Member Strategic Programs.
 The ESAs allow a founding member to exhibit advertising that is not directly related to theatre operations but is designed to promote the theatres or the movie-going experience to increase attendance or revenue (other than revenue from the sale of advertising) for the founding member (called a founding member strategic program).
 The founding member, at no cost, may use one minute for every 30 minutes of advertising on the lobby entertainment network and certain lobby promotions for its strategic programs in up to two local or regional promotions per theatre per flight (the approximately four- to five-week period that advertising content runs before being refreshed by NCM LLC) and up to four national promotions per year, provided that only one national promotion is running at any given time.
 The founding member may purchase an additional minute of lobby entertainment network time, for strategic programs at rate card rates and subject to availability.
 Any additional strategic advertising on the lobby entertainment network or as part of a lobby promotion must be agreed to by NCM LLC.
-There was not a significant amount of lobby entertainment network or lobby promotion provided to the founding members during 2010.
+There was not a significant amount of lobby entertainment network or lobby promotion provided to the founding members during 2012.